Before you start: do you actually want to self-host?

 sudo apt-get update && sudo apt-get install -y docker-ce docker-ce-cli containerd.io

-Add the hermes user to the docker group so it can run containers without sudo:
+Add the hermes user to the docker group:

 sudo usermod -aG docker hermes && newgrp docker